tkikawa/optsim/README.md

 This is a Monte Carlo simulation code for behavior of optical photons.
 Advantages of this simulator are
 - Simulation condition can be changed by editing an input card file without re-compiling the source code.
-- Geometry can be easily imported from various 3D CAD files.
+- Geometry can be easily imported from various formats of 3D CAD files.
-- Relatively fast simulation because of a simple coding dedicated for the behavior of optical photons and the Mersenne twister pseudorandom number generator.
+- Relatively fast simulation because of a simple coding dedicated for the behavior of optical photons and the Mersenne twister pseudorandom number generator. [not yet quantitatively evaluated]

 ## 1. External libraries